JoosepAlviste/serieslist/README.md

 ### Run the project in development mode

-First, run the database and migrate it:
+First, run the Redis and database containers and migrate the database:

 ```sh
 docker-compose up -d